syncfusion-content/wpf-docs/wpf/SfDataGrid/Grouping.md

-_Ungrouping the column by clicking the close button in GroupDropAreaItem_
+Ungrouping the column by clicking the close button in GroupDropAreaItem {:.caption}

 * Remove the corresponding GroupColumnDescription entry from SfDataGrid.GroupColoumnDescriptions Collection.